 The G7 B4IG coalition will be coordinated by the OECD, whose work has shown that inequalities hamper growth and social mobility.
 The coalition will benefit from OECD economic and social evaluation expertise as it advances on this agenda over the next three years.
 Progress and lessons learned will be shared during an annual board meeting, with CEOs and key figures from public and civil society sectors, including the International Labour Organisation and the Bill & Melinda Gates Foundation.
 B4IG results will be shared with the Business 7 and Labour 7 to help inform their preparation and contributions to G7, with a view to foster more inclusive macro-economic growth policies.

 B4IG will be presented to President Emmanuel Macron at the Elysée Palace on Friday, August 23, ahead of the G7 Leaders’ Summit in Biarritz.

 Gabriela Ramos, OECD Chief of Staff and G7 Sherpa, said: “Growing inequality is one of the biggest social challenges in the world today.
 It is perpetuating poverty, undermining social cohesion and trust.
 Sustainable economic growth means inclusive economic growth.
-It means giving every individual the opportunity to fulfil her or his potential, the chance not only to contribute to a nation’s growth but to benefit from it, regardless of their background or origins.
+It means giving every individual the opportunity to fulfill her or his potential, the chance not only to contribute to a nation’s growth but to benefit from it, regardless of their background or origins.
 The OECD welcomes this initiative by France to involve some of the world’s most important companies to work hand-in-hand with governments and the OECD to tackle inequalities.
 For our part, we will continue to lead the way in its policy analysis, research and expertise.”